USCbiostats/PM566/website/content/assignment/10-lab.md

 # Exercise 2

-Retrive the actor ID, first name, and last name for actors whose last name equals 'WILLIAMS' or 'DAVIS'.
+Retrieve the actor ID, first name, and last name for actors whose last name equals 'WILLIAMS' or 'DAVIS'.

 ```sql